MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 **Watch a video about some of the main concepts behind hybrid SharePoint Search.
 (Length: 9 minutes 20 seconds)**

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/fbfdea50-faac-4232-806a-390d4f4e8900?autoplay=false]

+> [!NOTE]
+> The Exchange option for searching results from the exchange source shown at 6:50 mark is deprecated.

 ## Choosing an option for displaying hybrid federated search
 <a name="BKMK_ChoosingSolution"> </a>